lua-batteries/lua-batteries/README.md

 See more information about building from meson's quick [guide](https://mesonbuild.com/Quick-guide.html).

-> You can use `--cross-file=cross/x86_64-w64-mingw32.ini` with meson `setup` command when you are building using mingw instead of msvc.
+> You can use `--cross-file=cross/x86_64-w64-mingw32.ini` flag with meson `setup` command when you are building using mingw instead of msvc.

 ## Usage